Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "The, uh, fact that we’re going right back to the place where a squadron of unidentified alien stealth ships tried to kill us?"
 Dora suggested.

 "Oh, that.
 Yeah.
-No, not nervous, just...planning.
+No, not nervous, just... planning.
 Making sure I know what cards we’ve got in our deck, you know?"

 "With you."
 She glanced at the tiny sensor blip again.
 She had to hand it to the entity following them, it knew how to be tiny and quiet.
 Probably a third party would never see it.
 You’d have know *Stray Fortune’s* unique warp signature pretty well to spot the extra ripples.
 "Why d’you think it’s not talking to us?"

-"Eh...it doesn’t think like a meat creature.
+"Eh... it doesn’t think like a meat creature.
 Sometimes it’s downright chatty, other times it’ll go months without talking to anyone, sometimes it does a fair old job at communicating, other times it can barely manage an emoji."
 Ian shrugged, and turned the monitor back Dora’s way.
 "Not even the supposed expert on it *really* knows what’s going on with it.
 But it seems to like us, I guess."

 "Our own guardian eldritch horror."